 Below are publications and programs actively focused on helping the golf industry be as accessible and inclusive as possible.
-If you have an addition, please contact NGCOA's Marketing & Content Coordinator Taylor Wall at email@example.com.
+If you have an addition, please contact NGCOA's Marketing Coordinator, Will Mooney, at email@example.com.

 - NEW!
 Inclusion Guidelines for Golf Facilities: In 2014, the Professional Golfers Association’s leadership intentionally positioned inclusion and diversity as a foundational principle in the Long-Term Strategic Plan, recognizing that we will be defined by how our commitment to inclusion and diversity resonates throughout the PGA of America, our programs, and practices (January 21, 2021; Linnet Carty, Director of Inclusion, PGA of America)